Scripting

 const myVariable2 = chat.get("myVariable", 0);

-// Set a flag (set flag, set enum flag, unset flag)
+// Set multiple flag (set flag, set enum flag, unset flag)

 chat.setFlags('my_flag', 'my_enum_flag.enum_value', '!another_flag');